juliankrispel/react-rocket/site/content/post/draft-js-search-and-replace.md

 series_weight: 5
 ---

 In this episode of learning-draft-js we'll build something usefu - The functionality to search and replace strings.
-The working code for this tutorial is contained [withing this repo](https://github.com/juliankrispel/draft-js-building-search-and-replace).
+The working code for this tutorial is contained [within this repo](https://github.com/juliankrispel/draft-js-building-search-and-replace).

 Let's get right into it.